supaIC/Cipher-AI-Vault/data-store/README.md

   - `record { id = "2"; name = "Second Entry"; description = "Details of second entry" }`

 You can replace these mock values to suit your specific testing needs.

+## TODO:

+- Create a standalone repo for the data store canister.
+- Naming conventions for the data store canister.